Who We Are Now

-Who We Are Now is a 2017 American drama film directed and written by Matthew Newton and starring Julianne Nicholson, Emma Roberts, and Zachary Quinto.
-It screened in the Special Presentations section at the 2017 Toronto International Film Festival.
+Who We Are Now is a 2017 American drama film directed and written by Matthew Newton, starring Julianne Nicholson, Zachary Quinto, Jess Weixler, Jason Biggs, Lea Thompson, Jimmy Smits, and Emma Roberts.

+The film screened in the Special Presentations section at the 2017 Toronto International Film Festival, and received a limited theatrical release in the United States on May 25, 2018.
+Who We Are Now received critical acclaim, who lauded Newton's direction and the performances of the cast, especially Nicholson.

 Premise

 One year after being released from prison for manslaughter, a young woman finds herself represented by a bright, young public defense lawyer in an attempt to get custody of her son back.